Vibex/qt/README.txt

 qt.pi (or qt for short) is a simple WM built in Auto Hot Key (AHK).
 I tried to keep it as minimal as possible (currently under 550 lines) while still being simple to use and easy to expand on.
 By default it has five layouts, top stack, bottom stack, left stack, right stack, and monocle.
 More layouts can easily be added if you ave a basic understanding of AHK.
 If you need help in development please read over the Plugins tutorial.
+Colemak layout uses the keys that corespond position wise to QWERTY.

 qt has 16 default hotkeys, though more can be added with plugins.
 The default hotkeys are (# = The Windows Key):